 Use CDN for your file assets

 As older development techniques, we used to upload our JS and CSS files in the Assets library.
-But in SPFx, enabling CDN and configuring, we gain immense performance benefits.
+But in SPFx best practices

 In online tenants, post enabling of CDNs, we saw a performance gain of up to 30-40% while fetching assets like CSS and JS files.
 This rendered the pages quickly to end-users.
 It executed the JS files faster, painted the page canvas faster and reduced lag and zig-zag effect.
 Needless to say, our page load times reduced a lot because of it.
 This is because of the nature of CDNs themselves, as in, they work as caching mechanism and store static assets like JS, CSS, images, favicons, etc. closer to the user’s environment.